boltops-tools/lono/docs/_docs/tutorials/ec2/cfn-delete.md

 $
 ```

 Congratulations! 🎉 You have successfully gone through the lono introductory tutorial.
 You've created stacks, edit them, and updated them.
-Hopefully you've gotten a good sense of how lono works.
+Hopefully, you've got a good sense of how lono works.
 There is much more lono can do.
 Here are some additional links to learn more:

 * [Scripts]({% link _docs/app-scripts.md %}) - Scripts that get automatically uploaded and available to you.
 * [Helpers]({% link _docs/builtin-helpers.md %}) - Built-in helpers and custom helpers are supported.
-* [Params]({% link _docs/params.md %}) - Params have layering and shared varaibles support which can sometimes simplify your param files.
+* [Params]({% link _docs/params.md %}) - Params have layering and shared variables support which can sometimes simplify your param files.
 * [Nested Stacks]({% link _docs/nested-stacks.md %}) - Helpers exists to support nested stacks.

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorials/ec2/edit-native.md %}">Back</a>